0xchnk/HTB/README.md

 # HTB
-Retired Hack The Box machine writeups documenting methodology, enumeration, exploitation, privilege escalation, and lessons learned.
+These writeups document my approach to retired Hack The Box machines, walking through methodology, enumeration, exploitation, and privilege escalation.
+Emphasizing the pentester's thought process rather than handing out flags.